 - Increased heart rate and blood flow-> The release of adrenaline will increase heart rate and dilate (open) capillaries, which in turn enable greater amounts and an increased speed of oxygen delivery to the muscles and the heart.

 - Increased muscle temperatures associated with exercise will facilitate enzyme activity.
 This increases muscle metabolism and therefore ensures a readily available supply of energy.

 - Increased temperature also leads to decreased viscosity within the muscle.
 This enables greater extensibility and elasticity of muscle fibres, which ultimately leads to increased speed and force of contraction and reduces the risk of sprain and tears.

-Neuromuscular responses -> Warm-ups also make us more alert, due to an increase in the speed of nerve impulses imduction to the muscles.
+Neuromuscular responses -> Warm-ups also make us more alert, due to an increase in the speed of nerve impulses induction to the muscles.

 Joint lubrication -> Increased production of synovial fluid ensures efficient movement at the joints.

-Relate your muscles to a piece of chewing gum, when it comes out the packet and is stretched it tears, but when stretched after being chewed and warmed-up, it can go to 5 times its original length.
+Relate your muscles to a piece of chewing gum, when it comes out of the packet and is stretched it tears, but when stretched after being chewed and warmed up, it can go to 5 times its original length.

 Different stretching techniques